Providing for the future

 The conventional life insurance model is currently facing major challenges in Central and Eastern Europe, mainly due to the historically low interest rates which are a burden on all forms of long-term savings and investment.
 This means that we, too, must design new products that provide a reasonable balance between return, investment and costs for both customers and for UNIQA.

 That was one of the reasons why, as early as in December 2014, UNIQA was the first insurance provider in Austria to introduce a brand-new model for classic life insurance to the market.
 Its main features are the elimination of the discount rate and a 100 per cent capital guarantee on the net premium.
 The product is not only flexible and transparent, it also distributes the costs fairly.
-For example, we do not take the commission – the for sales – up front, but rather out of the income generated, distributed over the entire term of the insurance.
+For example, we do not take the commission – the acquisition costs for sales – up front, but rather out of the income generated, distributed over the entire term of the insurance.
 This guarantees customers a high buy-back value right from the start.

 In unit-linked life insurance, too, we have been offering a completely newly designed version since 2017 that is – once again – unique in the market.
 The new product is particularly interesting for young people who still have more than 15 years to contribute to their savings.
 The significantly lower issue surcharges and the resulting lower costs also make this life insurance very attractive.